 According to the Bureau of Labor Statistics, the employment rate for IT experts is expected to grow by an average of 22 percent over the next 10 years.
 Not to mention, the job satisfaction rates and salaries for IT experts will improve by a larger margin (average of $63,000 now).

-Here the top eight hottest 2017 jobs for those who want to pursue a career in IT.
+Here are the 8 in-demand IT jobs for those who want to pursue a career in IT.

 1. Software Engineer

 Software engineers design, develop, maintain, and test the operation of structures and systems that make computers work.
 They apply the principles of computer science, engineering and mathematical analysis to perform their duties.
 They earn an average salary of $102,280 per year, which is quite impressive.